SoumyaEXE/soumya.github.io/_posts/2022-03-15-AWS-Security-Specialty-Notes.markdown

 image:  '/images/0xd4y-logo-gray.png'
 tags:   [AWS Security]
 ---

+# AWS Security Specialty
 These are all the notes that I took after reading the entire exam guide for the AWS Ceritifed Security - Specialty exam (ISBN-13: 978-1789534474).
 It is recommended that you install Obsidian and download the <a href="https://github.com/0xd4y/notes/blob/main/AWS%20-%20Security%20Specialty/AWS-notes.zip">zip file</a> instead, as this will allow you to quickly and easily navigate through these notes.
 You can also download the <a href="https://github.com/0xd4y/notes/blob/main/AWS%20-%20Security%20Specialty/AWS%20-%20Security%20Specialty.pdf">PDF file</a>, as this contains rendered images related to the notes.

-# AWS Security Specialty
-These are all the notes that I took after reading the entire exam guide for the AWS Ceritifed Security - Specialty exam (ISBN-13: 978-1789534474).
-It is recommended that you install Obsidian and download the zip file instead, as this will allow you to quickly and easily navigate through these notes.

 # Things to Know on Exam
 - need to know logging